 -

-Platform and compatibility updates: Both platforms' latest versions now support PHP 8.4 and PHP 8.5.
-PHP 8.3 is supported for upgrade path purposes only - it is not recommended for new installations or long-term use.
-PHP 8.2 is no longer supported in 2.4.9.
+Platform and compatibility updates: Both platforms now support PHP 8.4 and PHP 8.5.
+PHP 8.3 is supported for upgrade path purposes only, not for new installations or long-term use.
+PHP 8.2 is no longer supported.
 All Adobe-distributed extensions are compatible with these versions.
-In terms of databases, 2.4.9 now requires MySQL 8.4 LTS or MariaDB 11.4 LTS - support for MySQL 8.0 and MariaDB 10.6 has been dropped entirely.
+2.4.9 now requires MySQL 8.4 LTS or MariaDB 11.4 LTS; support for MySQL 8.0 and MariaDB 10.6 has been dropped entirely.

 -